renerod1/midjourney-image-previewer/README.md

 ##

 <p>This is for those times when you see a image you just love and would like to view the entire quad.
-Copy the paste the link to the image and if it is hosted by Midjourney you could retrieve the rest of the quad that is available.</p>
+Simply copy and paste the link to that amazing image into the <em>Image Link</em> input bar and press <strong>Submit</strong>.
+If the image is hosted by Midjourney you could retrieve the rest of the quad if it is available.</p>
-<p>This tool does not make private images visible.</p>
+<h6>Note: This tool does not make private images visible so there is no guarantee.</h6>
 <p>Happy Prompting</p>

 ##